eunomia-bpf/bpf-developer-tutorial/src/44-scx-simple/README_en.md

 ## Introducing scx_simple: A Minimal sched_ext Scheduler

-The **scx_simple** scheduler is a straightforward example of a sched_ext scheduler.
+The **scx_simple** scheduler is a straightforward example of a sched_ext scheduler in the linux tools.
 It's designed to be easy to understand and serves as a foundation for more complex scheduling policies. scx_simple can operate in two modes:

 1. **Global Weighted Virtual Time (vtime) Mode:** Prioritizes tasks based on their virtual time, allowing for fair scheduling across different workloads.
 2. **FIFO (First-In-First-Out) Mode:** Simple queue-based scheduling where tasks are executed in the order they arrive.